Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Prospective experiments and future experimental facilities

-To fully understand hadron structure beyond just protons and neutrons, it is crucial to study simpler mesons such as pions and kaons.
-These quark-antiquark particles serve as unique probes for testing the non-perturbative regime of QCD.
-Measuring their electromagnetic form factors reveals the internal spatial distribution of their charge and momentum, providing insights into the dynamics of the strong force, including confinement and chiral symmetry breaking.
-Experiments at JLab have already made significant contributions to this field, particularly with the 12~GeV CEBAF program.
-These high-precision measurements are typically carried out in Hall C, where the longitudinal ($\sigma_L$) and transverse components ($\sigma_T$) of the scattering cross-section (arising from the polarization of the virtual photon exchanged between the electron and the target) can be experimentally separated.
-For a spin-0 particle like the pion, its form factor is directly extracted from the longitudinal cross-section ($\sigma_L$).
-Hall C is currently the world's only facility capable of performing $L/T$ separations over a wide kinematic range.
-The precision of these separations depends critically on the achievable difference in the virtual photon polarization parameter, $\epsilon$.
-This capability is vital for the future measurements planned at the EIC, which will operate at very high $\epsilon$ values ($\epsilon$>0.98), making $L/T$ separation practically infeasible.
+{Beyond nucleon imaging, the upgrade will also substantially advance studies of meson structure, particularly through measurements of pion and kaon electromagnetic form factors.} Measuring these form factors reveals the internal spatial distribution of their charge and momentum, providing insights into the dynamics of the strong force, including confinement and chiral symmetry breaking.
+For a spin-$0$ particle, like the pion, its form factor is directly extracted from the longitudinal cross section ($\sigma_L$).
+The corresponding high-precision measurements are typically carried out in Hall C that is currently the world's only facility capable of performing $L/T$ separations over a wide kinematic range.
+Experiments with the 12~GeV CEBAF program have already made significant contributions to this field.
 The 22~GeV CEBAF upgrade would extend the kinematic range of these measurements, providing even more precise data, and greater overlap with EIC data, enabling critical cross-checks with its future findings.

-Extending nucleon, pion, and resonance transition form factor measurements to momentum transfers $Q^2$ of approximately 30~GeV$^2$ is a pivotal goal of the CEBAF 22~GeV upgrade.
+{The higher beam energy will also greatly expand the reach of elastic and transition form-factor studies.} Extending nucleon, pion, and resonance transition form factor measurements to momentum transfers $Q^2$ of approximately 30~GeV$^2$ is a pivotal goal of the CEBAF 22~GeV upgrade.
 In fact, data at $Q^2\sim 30$~GeV$^2$ will serve as a critical test of theoretical models describing the transition from a non-perturbative, confinement-dominated behavior to a more perturbative, asymptotically free nature of the strong force.
 Furthermore, these studies are essential for elucidating the mechanism of the emergence of hadron mass, particularly within the Dyson-Schwinger approach.

-The CEBAF energy upgrade to 22~GeV will be realized by leveraging recent advancements in accelerator technology, allowing the energy reach to be extended within the existing tunnel footprint and using the existing CEBAF SRF cavity system.
-The proposal involves replacing the highest-energy arcs with Fixed Field Alternating Gradient (FFA) arc~\cite{Bogacz:2024phg} and increasing the number of recirculations.
-This novel permanent magnet technology will also lead to significant energy savings and lower operating costs.